Appclusive/Net.Appclusive.Docs/docs/index.rst

 	Some other paragraph...

-According to [some StackOverflow article](http://stackoverflow.com/questions/10870719/inline-code-highlighting-in-restructuredtext) code highlighting is easy: :csharp:`var n = 42L`.
+According to [some StackOverflow article](http://stackoverflow.com/questions/10870719/inline-code-highlighting-in-restructuredtext) code highlighting is easy :C#:`var n = 42L`.

-Block code is formatted as this example here:: csharp
+Block code is formatted as this example here:: C#

 	namespace Net.Appclusive.Public.Model.Inventory
 	{